mlcommons/mlcube_examples/brats/model/README.md

 ### Dockerfile

-You can use both, CPU or GPU version for the dockerfile (`Dockerfile_CPU`, `Dockerfile_GPU`), also, you can add or modify any steps inside the file, this comes handy when you need to install some OS dependencies or even when you want to change the base docker image, inside the file you can find some information about the existing steps.
+In this file users can define the image for CPU or GPU version, also, users add or modify any steps inside the file, this comes handy when you need to install some OS dependencies or even when you want to change the base docker image, inside the file you can find some information about the existing steps.

 ### Parameters file